ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 #pagebreak()
 = Initialization
 == Startup
 The parent module (client) will be plugged into the host device that the user wants to use (in most cases it will be a computer).
-Once the parent module is powered (USB), it will automatically start looking for advertising children modules (server).
+Once the parent module is powered (USB), it will automatically start looking for advertising child modules (server).
 When the parent module finds a child module that is advertising, it will automatically connect.
 Once connected, the parent module will relay the user's input to the computer resulting in in-game actions.

 Child modules are turned on with a switch to connect power to the system, and will begin an advertising phase for a set time until timeout is declared if no connection is established.
 == Termination